luketurnerdev/hive-express/README.md

 A "[f]ull-featured calendar to visualize [and] add events" ([React.Rocks](https://react.rocks/example/react-big-calendar)), built for *React* and made for modern browsers.
 It is also characterisez by using *flexbox*.

 A key point regarding react-big-calendar is that it treats event start/end dates as an exclusive range.
-Therefore, the event doesn not include the end date.
+Therefore, the event does not include the end date.
 If we display events on whole days, end dates are rounded up to the next day.
 "So an event ending on Apr 8th 12:00:00 am will not appear on the 8th, whereas one ending on Apr 8th 12:01:00 am will.
 If you want inclusive ranges consider providing a function endAccessor that returns the end date + 1 day for those events that end at midnight" ([React Big Calendar Docs](https://intljusticemission.github.io/react-big-calendar/examples/index.html)).

 Bibliography:
 1. [React.Rocks](https://react.rocks/example/react-big-calendar).